 - Paul Polman, CEO of Unilever

-Publication of A New Dynamic: effective business in a circular economy
+New book, A New Dynamic: effective business in a circular economy, launches

 A New Dynamic makes the contemporary case for a profound shift from throughput and a linear ‘take-make-dispose’ economy to a circular economy that is restorative and regenerative.

 Featuring some of the leading thinkers and practitioners in the field including Walter Stahel, Michael Braungart and Amory Lovins, the volume offers a comprehensive overview of the model, business case studies, the performance economy, history and development and the entrepreneurial opportunities of these fluid times.

 London hosts second CE100 Annual Summit

 The second Circular Economy 100 Annual Summit is held in London.

 Ali Velshi of Al Jazeera America facilitated the day, which was split into three sessions on leading company innovations for a circular economy, big issues and opportunities such as finance, energy, water and Asia, and future design and manufacturing.